alephmembeth/alephmembeth.github.io/events.md

       </td>
       <td>
          <b>Workshop der wissenschaftlichen Mitarbeiter</b><br>
-         workshop of the academic assistants of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); Karl-Jaspers-Haus in Oldenburg; organised jointly with Maximilian Lutz, Fabian Paetzel, Nils Springhorn, and Arne Robert Weiss<br>
+         workshop of the academic assistants of the research group »Need-Based Justice and Distribution Procedures« (FOR 2104) of the German Research Foundation (DFG); Karl-Jaspers-Haus in Oldenburg; organised jointly with Maximilian Lutz, Fabian Paetzel, Nils Springhorn, and Arne Robert Weiss<br>
          <br>
          featuring contributions by Meike Benker, Marina Chugunova, Andrew Lawrence Fassett, Jan Philipp Krügel, Sabine Neuhofer, Manuel Schwaninger, Marc Wyszynski, and Patricia Zauchner, as well as a method workshop by Michael Jankowski
       </td>